hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_working_together_to__a17b49f8-f171-47b4-a987-aab24214b106-0_2.content.md

 <!--font:Montserrat-->

-# AI-assisted Space Elevator Construction: Ainautes
+# AI Space Elevator Construction: Ainautes

 Welcome to our website where we showcase the collaboration between Ainautes and their AI companions in constructing a massive, orbiting space elevator.